wordup-dev/cloud-shell-tutorial/wordup-tutorial.md

 Wordup will export your /src folder to a zip file, based on `.distignore` and your wordup settings.

-You have also the posibilty to export your whole project.
+You have also the possibility to export your whole project.
 For more information see [Export docs](https://github.com/wordup-dev/wordup-cli#wordup-export-type)

 ## Show in Web preview